ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 88 - Hackers & Painters: Big Ideas from the Computer Age - Paul Graham

 ### 89 - The Heart of Understanding: Commentaries on the Prajñaparamita - Thich Nhat Hanh

+The bodhisattva Avalokiteshvara describes how to train in the perfection of wisdom by seeing through the illusory nature of all things.

 ### 90 - Homo Deus: A Brief History of Tomorrow - Yuval Noah Harari